-In chapters) 10-14, Paul discussed the matter of order in the church.
-First, lie warned against falling from grace (10:1-13).
+In chapters 10-14, Paul discussed the matter of order in the church.
+First, he warned against falling from grace (10:1-13).
 Israel's example of infidelity should be a warning to the church.
 Second, Christian liberty and idolatry were touched on again in 10:14-33.
 Fellowship at the Lord's Supper demands separation from evil associations.
 The Christian must also guard his influence and witness in the matters of eating and drinking.
 Third, he turned to the conduct of women in the assemblies (11:1-16).
-The divine order is God, Christ, man and woman.
-Christ is dishonored by a man praying with his head covered; a man is dishonored by a woman praying with her head uncovered.
+The divine order is God, Christ, man, and woman.
+A man praying with his head covered dishonors Christ; a woman praying with her head uncovered dishonors the man.
 Fourth, he discussed disorders during the Lord's Supper (11:17-34).

-Chapter 12 is devoted to the gifts of the Spirit, chapter 13 to the pre- eminence of love, and chapter 14 to orderly worship.
+Chapter 12 is devoted to the gifts of the Spirit, chapter 13 to the preeminence of love, and chapter 14 to orderly worship.
 Chapter 15 is the resurrection chapter; chapter 16 is the conclusion.

-VIII.
 II CORINTHIANS

-I Corinthians is the most personal of Paul's letters to the young churches, revealing the innermost feelings and deepest motivation of his heart.
+Second Corinthians is the most personal of Paul's letters to the young churches, revealing the innermost feelings and deepest motivation of his heart.
 The presence of false teachers at Corinth who were questioning his authority, attacking his motives, and undermining his authority, made it necessary for him to defend his ministry.
 In making this defense, Paul was compelled to relate experiences about which he would rather have been silent.
-Consequently, the theme can be summarized as: Paul's personal vindication of his ministry, its motives, sacrifices, responsibilities and effectiveness.
+Consequently, the theme is Paul's personal vindication of his ministry, its motives, sacrifices, responsibilities, and effectiveness.